miller6028/Mann_Website/content/pages/About/AboutUs.md

 ###Customer Reviews

-<em>“When we decided to move to Florence, we were fortunate to find (Ronald G. Mann Building LLC).
+<em>“When we decided to move to Florence, we were fortunate to find Ronald G. Mann Building LLC.
 After looking at several homes we decided that Mann Construction was definitely the best choice.
 Ron built our custom home to perfection.
 He is so easy to work with, we actually enjoyed the build.
 We highly recommend Ron to everyone that asks.“</em>